-With buyer personas in hand, we focused on creating high-quality content, and on an ongoing public relations push.
+With buyer personas in hand, we focused on creating high-quality content, and on an ongoing PR push.
 For a fast start, we outsourced this expertise.

 Through these initiatives, we established an ideal platform for a blogging strategy, using SEO to catch the interest of ideal buyers.

-Good content gave us a chance to drive press releases, provide media quotes, submit non-paid bylines to industry publications, offer guest posts, and even interview on podcasts.
-These third-party public relations efforts started driving an influx in inbound raw leads.
+This gave us a chance to drive press releases, provide media quotes, submit non-paid bylines, offer guest posts, and interviews on podcasts.
+These earned public relations efforts started driving an influx in inbound raw leads.

-After ramping up our PR efforts, page views grew from less than 6,000 per month to peaks just shy of 18,000 per month.
-More importantly, the marketing department grew inbound leads to as high as 400 per month.
+After ramping up our PR efforts, page views grew from less than 6,000 per month, and peaking at just shy of 18,000 per month.
+More importantly, marketing grew inbound leads to as high as 400 per month.

 Certainly, the sales team was engaged, and excited.
-Consistent, high-quality content marketing – supported by a strong SEO blogging strategy, and solid ongoing PR – completely turned around the business.
+Consistent, high-quality content marketing – supported by a strong SEO blogging strategy, and solid ongoing PR – turned around the business.
 Sales and marketing were now working together to fill the sales funnel.
 Additionally, sales reps saw and appreciated the clear benefit of marketing’s contributions.

 Proof in the Qualified Leads

 But, did PR really provide sales-ready qualified leads?
 I wanted to know this answer too.
 So, we closely watched inbounds in each stage of the sales process, on sales calls, and throughout the qualification process.

 Over two years, we analyzed close to 300 qualified leads.
 At 36%, most were attributed to SEO (organic search).
 The next largest category was ‘Direct’ sourced qualified leads.
 These were people who directly typed in our website address, at 33%.
 However, with an almost completely unknown brand, we knew these sources must be largely attributed to PR efforts.